 This is the number one cause of worms leaving worm bins.
 It is very common for people to drench their bins in water, then find a pile of worms on the ground the next day.
-Also, too much moisture would result in mushy vermicompost instead of the sought after crumbly and airy characteristic of vermicompost.
+Not only will your worms escape, but your vermicompost may end up muddy instead of crumbly, light and airy.
 Worms are more tolerant of dry conditions than thought to be.
 Keep the bedding material as moist as a wrung out sponge.
-If you don’t know how it should feel, if the vermicompost you produce isn’t crumbly, it’s probably too wet.
-A remedy for this would be to add more dry bedding, or place a dry piece of newspaper on top of the existing bedding.
-This would soak up extra moisture that would have ended up on the sides of the bin.
-The dry sides of the bin would then discourage the worms from escaping.
+If the vermicompost you produce isn’t crumbly, it’s probably too wet.
+A simple solution would be to add more dry bedding, or place a dry piece of newspaper on top of the existing bedding.
+This would soak up extra moisture that would otherwise end up on the sides of the bin.
+Keeping the sides of the bin discourages the worms from escaping.

-Probably the biggest mistake every newbie worm farmer makes.
-There is no such rule as “one pound of worms consumes one pound of food everyday”.
-It is more likely that they eat a third their body weight in food and another third of their body weight in bedding.
-It is so much easier to overfeed than to starve worms.
+This is the biggest mistake most newbies make.
+There is no hard and fast rule as to how much your worms eat daily.
+In reality, the amount of food they need varies depending on the type of food you give them, as well as the conditions of the bin.
+However, a rule of thumb is: when in doubt, feed less.
+It’s so much easier to overfeed than to starve worms.
 You could keep a worm bin unfed for weeks and still see many healthy worms.
 On the other hand, an overfed bin can become smelly and toxic to the worms, and crash very quickly.
 This doesn’t mean you shouldn’t feed your worms at all.
 Instead, let your worms be the gauge of how much you should feed them.
-Start off with half a handful of greens.
+Start off with half a handful of fruit and veggie scraps.
 If the food seems to deplete quickly, increase the feeding amount or frequency.
 However, if even after two feedings, much of the previously placed food still remains, try cutting down on the food.
-It is recommended to feed the worms once or twice a week.
+We recommend feeding the worms once or twice a week.
 Any more frequent is unnecessary and stresses both you, and the worms out.
-In the end, you want a setup that is effective and doesn’t require much intervention.
+In the end, you want a setup that is effective yet doesn’t require much intervention.

 3. Hot Bedding (High Nitrogen)